mrquincle/memoto/README.md

 using the custom firmware on it.
 This is not reading out that firmware, or reverse engineering the firmware on the device itself.

+## What is this?

+The following will be some description of the hack, but you can also just clone this repository and start using it.
+What you will be able to do:

+* download files from the Memoto using the python script `memoto.py` using a Linux operating system (might be working on other platforms as well, just try it out and report back)
+* upload files to the Memoto using the same script `memoto.py` using a Linux operating system
+* enable a `developmental` option on the Memoto
+* subsequently the Memoto becomes available in a normal fashion to almost all modern operating systems
+* change the frequency with which you snap pictures
+* use the Memoto as a fancy USB drive which also happens to take pictures

 ## Screenshot

 So, you know it was a success before you've to read this long story. :-)